kdabir/nixstall/README.md

 - Don't need to wait for the maintainer to update the package in package manager.

 - `PATH` updated automatically (dynamically)

+- No dependencies apart from bash and curl

 ## Why?